 We loved how the coated-wire racks on one model lifted fast and effortlessly in comparison to the wooden-faced shelves when fully extended.

-- As with many other top scorers, they come with adjustable shelves to easily create storage compartments for larger bottles.
+As with many other top scorers, they come with adjustable shelves to easily create storage compartments for larger bottles.
+Additionally, the bottle dual zone feature offers separate temperature controls for different shelf sections, ensuring optimal storage for both reds and whites.

 Factor in the Noise